aenavidad/pp-0/log.md

     - [x] fill 1605
     - [ ] fill to 1606-1610
         - [x] fill 1606
+        - [x] fill 1607
+    - [ ] check 1601-1607 years to ensure all relevant events are included in `notes` key
 - [ ] fix duplicate or dubious `events`
     - [x] add Garcia P *Memorias*[^per Lujan 2 472, 478]
     - [x] check all Lujan 2 472 refs are present